VlodkoMr/near-river/api/config/prompts/sql_prompt.md

 -- Distinct predecessor_id for accounts involved in failed actions:
 SELECT DISTINCT predecessor_id FROM receipt_actions WHERE status = 'Failure';

+-- Get transactions that sent more than 100 NEAR in last 3 month:
+SELECT * FROM receipt_actions WHERE deposit > 100 AND status = 'Success';

 -- Get new wallets created last 48 hours, that use near social.
 SELECT * FROM receipt_actions WHERE predecessor_id IN (SELECT DISTINCT predecessor_id FROM receipt_actions WHERE action_kind = 'CreateAccount' AND block_timestamp >= NOW() - INTERVAL '48 hours') AND receiver_id = 'social.near';